 What Benefits Do Dental Crowns Offer?

 A dental crown is incredibly versatile and often used in conjunction with other treatments, such as bridges and implants, in addition to being utilized alone.
-On top of offering strength and protection, dental crowns may also be manufactured on the same day as your appointment using the CEREC® system.
 In general, a crown can be placed to:

 Dr. Libby and our talented dental team will examine your teeth to determine the best solution to restore the form and function of your smile.
 In cases wherein the extent of damage does not necessarily warrant a dental crown, our practice can also use inlays, onlays, cosmetic bonding, and tooth-colored fillings to address your concerns.
 We are committed to finding the most ideal treatment option for you based on your unique needs and goals.